 It's possible to buy a cheap printer for less than $50, but the faults of these bargain models frequently outweigh the savings.
 And the truth is, a decent machine could cost you just a little more than $50.
 Even at the top end of the pricing scale, a high-quality multifunctional printer is remarkably affordable.

 Read on to discover the price of each of our shortlist contenders.
-You can also check out our matrix, above, to discover this information.
+You can also check out our product list, above, to discover this information.

 Little difference exists between the cost of a color printer and the cost of a black and white printer.
 So why not have the color option?
 There are several reasons, actually.